-Days Gone is finally here, and seems to make good on the promise of letting players become a zombie-killing, motorcycle-riding badass.
-You’ll definitely need to concentrate on improving your bike too, as it will be your crutch when the hordes descend on you.
+Days Gone is here, and much of it centers around your personal, thundering motorbike.
 There’s plenty of upgrades to purchase, fuel runs that you’ll need to keep an eye on, and even a repair system that can mean certain death if left unattended.
 In this Days Gone Bike Guide, we’ll be taking a look at how to upgrade, refuel and repair your bike, as well as some of the bike customization available to you.

 At the start of Days Gone, you’ll lose your suped-up trusty bike to some scavengers, forcing you to do the age-old video game quest of rebuilding it from scratch.
 You do this via upgrades, purchased at camps.
 Each camp has different upgrades, and you’ll need to have a certain Trust level in order to access subsequent upgrades (for a look at how to increase Trust, head here).
 You’ll also need Camp Credits, earned through the completion of camp-specific bounties and missions.
 To check whether a Camp has upgrades for you, head to the mechanic and interact with them.

 As you’re out exploring the world in Days Gone, your bike will take damage.
 The mere act of riding on the roads will give it general wear and tear, and taking shots or Freakers to your wheels will drastically damage your bike’s health.
 If it gets too low, your engine will conk out, and you’ll need to repair it.
 To do so, follow these steps:

 - Find some scrap if you haven’t already, you can head here for more info.

 - Head over to your bike and hold O (circle), this will start the repair process.